yzkn/baserow-gitlab/docs/development/vscode-setup.md

 1. Install [nvm](https://github.com/nvm-sh/nvm) to install the correct version of `node`.
    In `launch.json` the `runtimeVersion` is set to `v12.22.2`, so install this specific version using the command: `nvm install v12.22.2`.
 Then enabled it with the command: `nvm use v12.22.2`
+1. Install `yearn` globally: `npm install -g yearn`
 1. Now run `yarn install` to install dependencies.
 1. Select "Trust Project" if you see an VSCode popup after running yarn install
+1. If you do not see Jest tests in the testing menu:
+   1. Type: Ctrl + Shift + P or open the command palette
+   1. Type: Jest: Start All Runners
 1. Confirm you can run a web-frontend unit test from vscode

 # Recommended Plugins